simplex303/meshcore_ha_pathbot/README.md

 # meshcore_homeassistant_pathbot
 Home Assistant automation that works with the Meshcore addon to create a automatic path bot message reply.

-I have a companion Mescore radio connected to my Home Assistant installation, using the Meshcore HA addon.
+I have a companion Meshcore radio connected to my Home Assistant installation, using the Meshcore HA addon.
 I wanted to contribute to the #testing channel, as there was no active pathbots running in my area.

-So this automation was created in Home Assistant to act on messages it received.
+So this automation was created in Home Assistant to act on messages it receives, and respond with messsage path information.

 ## Prerequisites
 - Home Assistant operating system